El-Mazouzi/catalog_sample/README.md

    - Replace the existing app ID with your own.

 2. **Insert the Schema**
-   - Add the schema to your custom app device sync.
+   - Add the schema to your custom app device sync (you can just run the app).

 3. **Populate Collections Data**
    - Populate the `catalog_v3` and `shop` collections with the data located in the `data/` directory.